top of page

 Still life with shells, porcelain, and glass vessels.
 Photo by J. Franks, 2016.

-J. Franks has collected, displayed, and photographed the type of useful and beautiful objects one finds in 17th-century Dutch still lifes for years.
-From humble to refined objects, the desired result is an informal immediacy.
-Here flowers are placed loosely in a large, round contemporary glass vase exhibiting a maker's seal (of the kind found on wine bottles centuries ago).
+This photos arrives from years of collecting and dsiplaying the type of useful and beautiful objects one finds in 17th-century Dutch still lifes.
+From humble to refined objects, the impression here is one of informal immediacy.
+Flowers are placed loosely in a large, round contemporary glass vase exhibiting a maker's seal (of the kind found on wine bottles centuries ago).
 A piece of vintage green Venetian glass (Roemer) hides behind an English stoneware oval plate with linen and French silver knife.
 The orange is peeled with its skin cascading in a spiral one finds in late 17th-century depictions.
 The French stoneware tureen is a chippy family heirloom.
 Collections / objects layered in time, material, and geography make well-rounded compositions.

 Original Post: January 10, 2016